 Do you remember learning that some elements show similar properties?
 How does it happen?
-The 10th chapter from class 11 Chemistry syllabus, s-block elements will enlighten us with various scientific reasons behind these similarities.
-Belonging to inorganic chemistry, s block elements notes is an important to cover.
+The 10th chapter from the class 11 Chemistry syllabus, s-block elements will enlighten us with various scientific reasons behind these similarities.
+Belonging to inorganic chemistry, s block elements notes are important to cover.
 If you are exploring detailed notes for this chapter, then, go through the blog which contains simple and easy-to-learn notes for this chapter.

 This Blog Includes:

 - Understanding the s Block Elements

 - s Block Elements: Alkaline Earth Metals

 - Difference Between Alkali Metals and Alkali Earth Metals